-The last Sunday of every month beginning September 30, 2018, we are inviting the public to join us at 733 Broadway Ave for a free, one-hour performance experience.
+The last Sunday of every month beginning in October 2019, we are inviting the public to join us at 733 Broadway Ave for a free, one-hour performance experience.
 It’s as fresh as a show gets as our community’s playwrights, musicians, ranters and celebrity interviewees delve into some of that month’s top news stories and events.
-The last Last Sunday will be May 26, 2019.

 “It’s theatre of the now,” says artistic director Joel Bernbaum.
 “Art is more relevant than it has ever been before.
 It has the power to take people down a new path of understanding the world around them.
 We believe these performances and the discussions they generate will build a better community.”